| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 3.The escaping gas makes a noise comparable to a large jet aircraft at takeoff;

 5.When the flammable gas mixture finds a source of ignition such as a flame, hot surface or electric spark there is an explosive delayed ignition pressure pulse.
-This pressure pulse is deafeningly loud and can break windows in buildings over a kilometre from the rupture location;
+This pressure pulse is deafeningly loud and can break windows in buildings over a kilometre from the pipe rupture location.
+In extreme cases the energy release during the delayed ignition explosion is comparable to the energy release of a small atom bomb.

 6.Then there is a steady state flame that is fed by high pressure gas flowing out of both open ends of the ruptured pipeline.
-This flame is impossible to extinguish and continues burning until it runs out of fuel.
-It typically takes the gas company one to two hours to close valves to isolate the ruptured section of gas pipe.
+This flame is almost impossible to extinguish and continues burning until it runs out of fuel.
+It typically takes the pipeline company one to two hours to close valves that isolate the ruptured section of gas pipe.
 The natural gas flame typically burns for several more hours.
+Thereafter secondary fires, if not promptly extinguished, can burn for days.

 SETBACK UNCERTAINTY: